Yes, I know what you’re thinking. Highest mountains? In Northland? A region where not a single peak rises to a paltry 800 metres above sea level?

 The sheer-sided, flat-topped Taratara (302m) is one of the most dramatic landmarks you’ll see as you head north on SH10 beyond Kāeo.
 It is, however, also off-limits.
 Used for centuries as a burial site for tūpuna (ancestors), Taratara is strictly tapu (restricted/forbidden).

 Pilbrow Hill (292m) is one hill every visitor to Northland will be familiar with.
 It’s the high point of the Brynderwyns, near the border of Auckland and Northland.
-Driving over the summit on SH1 reveals a magnificent view over Beam Bay and the volcanic peaks of Whangārei Heads.
+Driving over the summit on SH1 reveals a magnificent view over Bream Bay and the volcanic peaks of Whangārei Heads.

 Tokatoka (123m) may be small but I reckon it’s the best-looking mountain in Northland.
 This sheer-sided volcanic plug on SH12 south of Dargaville looks like something out of the sci-fi movie Close Encounters of the Third Kind.
 It also looks impossible to climb but there’s a surprisingly straight-forward track to the top starting a few hundred metres up Tokatoka Rd.
 It takes about 20 minutes to reach the summit.